andraugust/andraugust.github.io/quantum-2.md

 $$

 So the wavepacket moves to the right with "group velocity" $$p_0/m$$, just like a classical particle.
 It's interesting to note that group velocity is different from phase velocity.
 The dispersion of the phase waves causes the wavepacket to spread as it travels.
-The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized with time.
+The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized with time and the product $$\sigma_x\sigma_p$$ goes above the uncertainty lower limit.

 __The Classical Connection.__ Is the wavepacket result $$v_g = p_0/m$$ true more generally?
 In QM the classical notion of velocity corresponds to